-- all weed management shall be carried out by suitably qualified weed management staff: - herbicide use shall only be undertaken in fine weather to prevent spray drift; - herbicide use shall be undertaken predominantly between the months of November through April when pest plants are actively growing; - manufacturer's guidelines are to be adhered to regarding mixing and application; - care is to be taken around new plantings, and herbicides shall be marked with a dye to indicate spray coverage; - herbicides shall be used with appropriate safety gear to prevent any health and safety issues: - pest plants shall be disposed of on-site (unless specifically determined otherwise by the ABC); and - spray used within 10 m of any waterway, or in areas where there is high potential for spray to runoff into waterways shall be undertaken only with those herbicides approved for use around waterways.
+- all weed management shall be carried out by suitably qualified weed management staff: - herbicide use shall only be undertaken in fine weather to prevent spray drift; - herbicide use shall be undertaken predominantly between the months of November through April when pest plants are actively growing; - manufacturer's guidelines are to be adhered to regarding mixing and application; - care is to be taken around new plantings, and herbicides shall be marked with a dye to indicate spray coverage; - herbicides shall be used with appropriate safety gear to prevent any health and safety issues; - pest plants shall be disposed of on-site (unless specifically determined otherwise by the ABC); and - spray used within 10 m of any waterway, or in areas where there is high potential for spray to runoff into waterways shall be undertaken only with those herbicides approved for use around waterways; - all plants and soils (potting mix) to be brought on-site for planting will be inspected at the growing nursery(ies) by an ecologist / entomologist qualified to identify invertebrate pests: - the nursery plant material will be surveyed bi-annually for any invasive earthworm, land snail, beetles or any other invasive pest organism.
+If pest species are found then the export of any rooted plant material to the Project site will cease until further control is undertaken and the plant stock is deemed clear of the pest species; - prior to the commencement of construction the Project planting areas will be surveyed by an ecologist / entomologist to determine what invasive invertebrate species, if any, are present.